 The west end of the chancel is Norman, with lovely blind arcading.
-There is a 13th century priest's door.
+There is a 13th-century priest's door.
 The windows cover the gamut from Early English to Perpendicular Gothic.
 There are low windows on both sides of the chancel, probably to let the sound of the sanctus bell be heard clearly outside.
-Also in the chancel are 18th and 19th century memorials to the Whitworh family, lords of the manor at Earls Barton.
+Also in the chancel are 18th and 19th-century memorials to the Whitworth family, lords of the manor at Earls Barton.

 Summing up All Saints